Frank-W-B/UAV_delivery_project/README.md

 <br>
 <br>
 ## Conclusions
-This study started with two goals.
+This study started with two motivating questions:

-* How many delivery addresses are affected by no-fly zones?
+1. How many delivery addresses will likely be affected by no-fly zones?
-* What is the average UAV package delivery distance, and how is it affected by no-fly zones?
+2. What would the average UAV package delivery distance be, and how might it be affected by no-fly zones?

-and estimating that 1/100th the small packages will be serviced by UAVs leads to approximately

-UAV (drone) package deliveries were assumed to originate from the UPS Freight facility north of 270, just north of downtown.
-Eligible delivery addresses were contained

-Data were brought together into a pandas dataframes for delivery address answers these questions by creating package delivery models for Denver County.
-"As the crow flies" routes are compared to more constrained routes that include no-fly zones for many locations.
-Routing problems solved via graph theory using data aggregated from the US.
-Census, the DenverOpenData catalog, and Google Maps via the JavaScript API.
-Results are visualized on Google Maps and in matplotlib.

-The second part of the project addresses the final step of delivery: package drop-off at the customer's home.
-In Amazon's conception of this step, the customer places a 1'x1' sign with the Amazon logo flat on the ground near their home where they want the UAV to land.
-As the UAV nears the home it switches from GPS navigation to an on-board camera that looks for the sign and positions itself over it to land.
-This is too restrictive.
-It should be possible to classify potential landing zones around a home using high resolution satellite images.
-These landing zones could serve as default landing locations that would not require the customer's presence for deliveries.
-This portion of the project demonstrates proof-of-concept for one city block.
-Analysis consisted of training and testing a random forest classifier on aerial images.
+Simulations showed that:
+1. even with conservative assumptions regarding what was a no-fly zone and the sizes of the no-fly zone radii, 90% of addresses in Metro Denver were outside of no-fly zones.
+2. average 1-way package delivery distance to addresses in the rectangle bounded by I70, Sheridan, Alameda, and Monaco Parkway from the UPS Freight location was 5 miles, and the added distance required to fly around the no-fly zones was negligible.